Choosing a major

 - Canadian federation for the Humanities and Social Sciences

-The Career Centre is available to all UFV students and alumni and provides free access to the following:
+The Centre for Experiential and Career Education is available to all UFV students and alumni and provides free access to the following:

 - job search tools